Coveros-Archive/coveros-mobile-app/documentation/oauth/README.md

 # Things That Need to Be Addressed in the Future
 ## Delete Requests

-For some reason, while POST requests that edit existing posts and comments work, DELETE requests for posts and comments do not.
+For some reason, while POST requests that edit existing posts and comments work, DELETE requests for posts and comments do not (they return a 403 access error).
 This is an issue that must be resolved in the future during the "Delete Comments" story.
 Looking at the JSON returned by a GET request at https://www3.dev.secureci.com/wp-json suggests that DELETE requests are possible--in the `routes: {}` entry, `/wp/v2/comments/(?P<id>[\\d]+)` and `/wp/v2/posts/(?P<id>[\\d]+)` both list DELETE under their methods.

 ## System user